PyxlDesign/ybg-dev/README.md

 The Karla Font has been moved to local instead of pulling from fonts.google.com.
 This leaves halyard the only external font that is being pulled in from adobe fonts.

+### Checkout page

+Roboto and Montserrat

 ## Scripts

 ella.min.js
 halo.js
 jquery.currency.min.js
 jquery.products.min.js

+### New Currency

+new-currency.liquid is reloading every page by adding a currency=USD